MicrosoftDocs/azure-dev-docs/articles/python/tutorial-containerize-deploy-python-web-app-azure-01.md

 ## Sample app

-You can start with sample app in the Django and Flask frameworks, or you can follow along using your own Python app.
-The sample app is a restaurant review app that saves restaurant and review data in MongoDB.
+The Python sample app is a restaurant review app that saves restaurant and review data in MongoDB.
 At the end of the tutorial, you'll have a restaurant review app deployed and running in Azure.

 [1]: https://azure.microsoft.com/services/app-service/